Whenever a stock price drops after a great earnings report, there is always a sense of confusion among traders.

 However, once the news broke and these expectations became a reality, many people decided to cash in on their profits.

-This is sometimes referred to as “buy the rumor, sell the news.” i.e. Buy because you reckon it’s going to beat and then sell as soon as it does – thereby locking in your profits.
+In other words, buy because you believe that it’s going to beat and then sell as soon as it does, thereby locking in your profits.

 Sell before other traders sell.

-The volume after a company reports earnings often provides large hedge funds with the opportunity to exit a large position without knocking down the price of the stock.
+The high volume after a company reports earnings often provides large hedge funds with the opportunity to exit a large position without knocking down the price of the stock.

-As traders take their profits and the stock price declines, a sense of panic begins to set in.
+As traders take their profits and the stock price declines, a sense of panic can start to set in.
 This leads to further selling and a steeper decline in the price of the stock.

 If you take the factors above into account, you can easily see why a stock can drop after an earnings beat.
-Fortunately, if the fundamentals of the company are strong and there isn’t any cause for concern, the price will often bounce back in the short-mid term.
+Fortunately, if the fundamentals of the company are strong and there isn’t any cause for concern, the price will often bounce back in the short-to-mid term.